donaldboulton/minimal-mistakes/_pages/terms.md

 {% include video id="yoE9-tNvhRs" provider="youtube" %}

-When you visit this site "convenience" cookies are stored on your computer when you submit a comment to help you log in faster to [Disqus](http://disqus.com) the next time you leave a comment.
+When you visit this site "convenience" cookies are stored on your computer when you submit a comment to help you log in faster to [Twitter](https://twitter.com/donboulton) the next time you do a tweet.

 Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information.
 This site has no access or control over these cookies.
 You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.